 Arrive Colombo, Sri Lanka

-Arrive at Bandaranaike International Airport in the early morning.
-After clearing customs and immigration, you are met and transferred to your hotel in nearby Kotugoda to enjoy a restful day at leisure.
-This evening, gather with fellow guests for cocktails and a welcome dinner.
+Arrive at Bandaranaike International Airport in the early morning and transfer to your nearby hotel, where your room is ready immediately.
+Rest and enjoy a day at leisure.
+This evening, gather with your fellow guests for cocktails and a welcome dinner.

 Anuradhapura | Sacred City